hyperledger/besu-docs/docs/Reference/API-Methods.md

 #### Returns

 `result` - `Success` or `error`.
-Errors include attempting to remove nodes not on the permissions list or including invalid enode URLs.
+Errors include attempting to remove nodes not on the allowlist or including invalid enode URLs.

 !!! example